-If asked what makes a great leader, most of us would find it hard to define the subtle mix of skills it takes – and with very good reason.
+What makes a great leader ?
+Most of us would find it hard to define the subtle mix of skills required – and with very good reason.
 The majority of human communication is non-verbal and the most successful leaders have honed their skills to be able to say what they need to say without even opening their mouths.

 Those of us considered ‘natural leaders’ are just able to develop their non-verbal communication skills more readily, but anyone can take steps to improve on the inherent skills that every human has.